JulianPrieber/test/README.md

 <br>

 ## Function
-LittleLink Custom provides you with a website similar to LinkTree.
+LittleLink Custom provides you with a website similar to [Linktree](https://linktr.ee).
 Many social media platforms only allow you to add one link, with this you can simply link to your LittleLink Custom page and have all the links you want displayed on one site.
 You can share all your links to your social media platform or important links to easy accessible and hosted on your own web-server or web-hosting provider.
 On this website, other users can register and create their own links, you can access other user via the Admin Panel.